What Happens to Your Pension When You Change Jobs?

 4. Track Down Lost or Forgotten Pensions

 It’s surprisingly easy to lose track of pensions, especially if you’ve moved house or don’t recall who the provider was.
-Fortunately, the Government’s Pension Tracing Service can help you locate lost or forgotten pension pots using the name of your old employer or provider.
-Once found, you can request up-to-date information about the value and investment performance and decide what to do next.
+Fortunately, the Government’s Pension Tracing Service can help locate lost or forgotten pension pots using your old employer or provider’s name.

 Top tip: Each time you change jobs or move house, notify your pension providers to keep your contact details current and avoid losing touch with your money.